A Perfect Day in Middleton

 SHOP-DINE-RELAX

-Shopping downtown in Middleton at Tradition Children’s Market.
+Shopping downtown in Middleton at Journeyman.

-Shop-Dine-Relax in downtown Middleton and Greenway Station!
-MORNING: Ease into your day and enjoy a diner breakfast at Hubbard Avenue Diner, the café experience at Barriques, or an Albanian-American breakfast spread at Sofra Family Bistro — all in downtown Middleton.
+MORNING: Ease into your day and enjoy a leisurely diner breakfast at Hubbard Avenue Diner, the café experience at Grace Coffee or Barriques, or an Albanian-American breakfast spread at Sofra Family Bistro — all in downtown Middleton.

 RELAX: Looking for a little self-care?
-Check out Happy Nails and Spa; Ideal Image; Renu Massage, Energy and Bodywork; Elements Massage; ANiU Salon & Spa; Massage Envy; Blue October Spa; Studio 262 Salon; and more.
+Check out Happy Nails and Spa, Ideal Image, Renu Massage Energy and Bodywork, Elements Massage, ANiU Salon & Spa, Massage Envy, Blue October Spa, Studio 262 Salon, and more.

-LUNCH & DINNER: With more than 70 options for dining—the sky is the limit.
+LUNCH & DINNER: With more than 80 options for dining—the sky is the limit.
 Check out Middleton’s restaurants here!

 DON’T FORGET